Announcements

 • Journalists and the challenge of disinformation.

-• Personal branding and journalists: from informers to influencers.
+• Personal branding for journalists: from reporters to influencers.

 • Brand journalists: from press offices to branded content.